-Prerequisites: Acceptance into the Respiratory Care Program and completion of RESP 051X4 with a grade of "C" or higher Corequisites: RESP 102, RESP 103, RESP 104 Lecture: Minimum 128 hours per semester
+Prerequisites: Acceptance into the Respiratory Care Program and completion of RESP 051X4 with a grade of "C" or higher Corequisites: RESP 102, RESP 103, RESP 104

 Laboratory application of diagnostic techniques, equipment, medications, and procedures based on the national Clinical Practice Guidelines as well as local standards of practice.
 Provides an opportunity to learn and practice the required basic respiratory care clinical skills in a simulated patient-care environment including: medical gas handling, analysis, and delivery; patient assessment techniques; aerosol and humidification application; hyperinflation application; airway management techniques; pulmonary function; blood gas analysis; diagnostic tests interpretation; and therapeutic assessment.